intuit/Trapheus/README.md

 > Still facing an issue?
 Check the [Issues](https://github.com/intuit/Trapheus/issues) section or open a new issue

-The above will setup a CFT in your AWS account with the name provided during installation.
+The above will setup a CloudFormation Template (CFT) in your AWS account with the name provided during installation.

 **TO BE NOTED**:
 The CFT creates the following resources: